-In my last post on sp_who2 I demonstrated how this handy utility can help you in your troubleshooting efforts.
+In my last post on sp_who2 I demonstrated how this handy utility can help you in your SQL Server troubleshooting efforts.

 Continuing on from this, I am going to cover DBCC INPUTBUFFER